naivethoughts/naivethoughts.github.io/about/index.md

 ---
 layout: page
 title: About the author
-tags: [about, author, phd]
+tags: [about, author, PhD]
 date: 2016-03-21
 comments: false
 ---

 Hi, I am Subin Thomas - a third year PhD student working on Large Eddy Simulations of atmosphere at Michigan Technological University.
-This website serve as a  repository for my opinions, codes and thoughts.
+This website serves as a  repository for my opinions, codes and thoughts.
 I have broad interests ranging  from existential nihilism to the climate change policy making and hence will be posting on several topics.